Your Shopify store is growing, and you want to go global now. But you wish it was any simpler.

 Here’s what Shopify says…

-While we believe Shopify has done exceedingly well in providing internationalization features with respect to other competitors in the market; we somehow feel there’s still a long way to go.
+While we believe Shopify has done exceedingly well in providing internationalization features concerning other competitors in the market, we somehow feel there’s still a long way to go.

 Here’s why we say this:

 Did you see it?
 Now it’s not that you can’t fix these currency issues on Shopify.
 You can!
 But you don’t get the ideal merchant experience that anyone would expect from one of the largest e-Commerce builders in the world.
 Before we cover the unsatisfying experience with Shopify’s internationalization, let’s first find out what it is and its benefits.

 What is Shopify Internationalization?

 Shopify internationalization is a method to sell to international customers.
 The method empowers merchants with multiple currencies and languages to create international Shopify stores for their ideal audience.
 A merchant can present content in multiple languages with separate URLs.